lexicalunit/spellbot/infrastructure/db/README.md

 This Terraform configuration sets up the database infrastructure for SpellBot, including:

-- Two PostgreSQL databases (staging and production) on a single PostgreSQL instance
+- Two PostgreSQL databases (stage and prod) on a single PostgreSQL instance
 - Two database users (one for each environment)
 - Passwords stored securely in AWS Secrets Manager